Luapula Province: History

 In the 19th century, the valley was dominated by the Kingdom of Lunda of Mwata Kazembe.
 The boundaries of the province between Zambia and DR Congo were disputed for many years, running from an 1894 treaty into the late 1960s.
 The province has a long history of opposing colonial rule through militancy.
 From the 1950s, there were revolutionary groups that supported the Anti Federationist African National Congress.
 Post independence, the province was the base for the United National Independence Party (UNIP) militants.
 Laupula has constant migration of labour from DR Congo and also from nearby Copperbelt Province.
 During the 1980s, the then President Kenneth Kaunda appointed traditional Chiefs of the region as District Governors or members of the powerful UNIP central committee.
 The practice was seen similar to colonial rule when local leaders were drafted to political domain.
 Mwata Kazambe was appointed the District Governor for the province by the President during the 1980s.

 Frederick Chiluba, the leader of Movement for Multi-Party Democracy (MMD), who went on to become the President of Zambia in 1991, obtained majority mandate during the 1991 elections.
 The province was the least affected among all areas in the country during the 1991 famine.
 Agriculture suffered in the region on account of removal of agricultural subsidies and rural credit schemes during the 1990s.

 The province is bordered along the Luapula River, through Lake Mweru and to its north by DR Congo.
 The Congo Pedicle is located between the province and the industrial and commercial heartland of the Copperbelt.
 The issues in transportation was partly resolved with the construction of the Luapula Bridge and the Samfya-Serenje road, and being further alleviated by the construction of the Chembe Bridge.
 The capital of the province is Mansa, which is also the headquarters of Mansa district.

 Geography

 The province borders along DR Congo and it extends along the northern and eastern banks of the river from Lake Bangweulu to Lake Mweru, including waters and islands of those lakes.
 Congo Pedicle, the southeast salient of the Katanga Province of the DR Congo, which sticks into neighbouring Zambia, divides it into two lobes.
 It is bordered by Northern Province on the eastern side and Central Province on the southeastern side.
-The major towns in the province include Samfya, Mansa, Nchelege and Mwamsombwe.
+The major towns in the province include Samfya, Mansa, Nchelenge and Mwansabombwe.
 Around 40 per cent of Luapula is covered with water and there are a number of rivers and lakes.
 It has eight attractions in waterfalls, wildlife and cultural heritage.
 Major mineral deposits found in the province are manganese, lime, copper and precious metals.